conan7882/conan7882.github.io/_includes/cv.md

     	Improved edge F1 score from 0.91 to 0.93 and segmentation IoU from 0.80 to 0.82.
     </li>
     <li>
-    	Built a transfer learning process for identification of six forams species using features extracted from pre-trained VGG, Inception and ResNet.
+    	Built a transfer learning process for identification of six foraminifera species using features extracted from pre-trained VGG, Inception and ResNet.
     </li>
 </ul>
 </div>